felix1251/ecommerce-web/README.md

 3. Organisms - Combining molecules together to form organisms that make up a distinct section of an interface (i.e. navigation bar)

-4. Templates- Consisting mostly of groups of organisms to form a page — where clients can see a final design in place.
+4. Templates - Consisting mostly of groups of organisms to form a page — where clients can see a final design in place.

 5. Pages - An ecosystem that views different template renders.
 We can create multiple ecosystems into a single environment — the application.